 NATURE+ demonstrated that strong partnerships—across research, policy, finance, and local implementation—are essential for achieving lasting sustainability impacts.
 By fostering collaborative networks that bridge science and practice, the Initiative laid the foundation for continued adoption of nature-positive agricultural and economic research and model implementation beyond 2024.

 Moving forward, sustaining and expanding partnerships will be critical to ensure that the progress made over the past three years is institutionalized, scaled, and adapted to diverse contexts globally.
-The partnerships built through this Initiative serve as a blueprint for how multi-stakeholder collaboration can drive systemic change towards a more resilient and biodiversity-friendly future.
+The partnerships built through this Initiative serve as a blueprint for how multistakeholder collaboration can drive systemic change toward a more resilient and biodiversity-friendly future.

 Section 6: CGIAR Portfolio linkages

 The Initiative is well integrated within the CGIAR Initiative portfolio.
-NATURE+ collaboration with the CGIAR Research Initiatives on Agroecology, Nexus Gains, Low-Emission Food Systems, and Gender Equality continued to grow, as sustainable intensification and excellence in agronomy are both critical to define pathways and a framework towards achieving more sustainable agriculture and reducing the negative impacts generated by it.
+NATURE+’s collaboration with the CGIAR Research Initiatives on Agroecology, Nexus Gains, Low-Emission Food Systems, and Gender Equality continued to grow, as sustainable intensification and excellence in agronomy are both critical to define pathways and a framework toward achieving more sustainable agriculture and reducing the negative impacts generated by it.
 NATURE+ also linked with the CGIAR Research Initiatives on Mixed Farming Systems, Livestock and Climate, Resilient Cities, as well as the CGIAR Gender Impact Platform to best develop circular economy strategies, which form a significant part of the Initiative.
 Finally, NATURE+ engaged in areas of collaboration with the CGIAR Research Initiatives on Seed Equal and Genebanks on the use of genetic resources.
 With the Genebanks Initiative, NATURE+ explored ways to link in situ and ex situ conservation and improve the use of genetic resources conserved in genebanks.